 - If you are an attorney, search your name in TESS with the [at] tag to see if your name appears in submissions that you did not authorize.
 Be aware that the attorney email field is not yet searchable.

-- If you receive suspicious correspondence but aren’t sure if it’s legitimate, check our scam alert webpage or contact our Trademark Assistance Center to help evaluate the validity of the correspondence.
-The USPTO will never ask you for social security numbers or credit card numbers in general correspondence.
+- If you receive suspicious correspondence, check our scam alert webpage or contact our Trademark Assistance Center to help evaluate the validity of the correspondence.
+The USPTO will never ask you for social security numbers or credit card numbers in general correspondence or over the phone.
 Check our current fee schedule to confirm whether the fees you’re being charged are legitimate.

-- Review the parties and filing firms listed as subject to USPTO’s Orders for Sanctions or listed as an entity responsible for Misleading Solicitations if you have a concern about a filing entity with whom you are working.
+- If you are using or considering using a trademark service company, check whether they are subject to an Order for Sanctions from the USPTO or listed as an entity on our Potentially Misleading Solicitations webpage if you have a concern about a filing entity with whom you are working.

-- If a registration has issued for your trademark and you did not authorize it, file a petition to cancel the registration with the Trademark Trial and Appeal Board.
+- If a registration has issued for your trademark and you did not authorize it, consider filing a petition to cancel the registration with the Trademark Trial and Appeal Board.

-- Check Customs and Border Protection (CBP) records to ensure any unauthorized registration hasn’t been recorded and check our webpage to learn how to record your trademark registration with CBP.
+- Check Customs and Border Protection (CBP) records to ensure any unauthorized registration hasn’t been recorded with CBP and check our webpage to learn how to record your trademark registration with CBP.

 What we’re doing to protect the register